ByVictorrr/RPI-Camera-EC2-Backup/README.md

 # RPI Camera EC2 BACKUP

-This project was essentially a addon to https://github.com/silvanmelchior/RPi_Cam_Web_Interface.
+This project was essentially an addon to https://github.com/silvanmelchior/RPi_Cam_Web_Interface.

 Using an EC2 server to automate backups, for camera and video feeds while deleting data on the rpi.